An easy guide to understand about the TLS 1.2 for QuickBooks Desktop:

 Steps for Resolving Errors Prompts related to TLS

-When the user makes use of the QuickBooks desktop, he/she might face some error prompts.
+When you makes use of the QuickBooks desktop, you might face some error prompts.
 Here is how you can deal with this:

 - You can contact an IT professional.

 - The error might be prompted due to lack of privileges.
-The user needs to run the software as admin.
+You need to run the software as admin.

 TLS 1.2 over SSL/Early TSL